 The Central Otago district has a unique and interesting economy.
-While rural or primary industries still provide the backbone, Central Otago has become a fashionable place to live and visit.
-This means that new industries such as viticulture and tourism are playing an increasing part in local development, while service industries such as construction and business services have grown considerably.
+While rural or primary industries such as pastoral farming and fruit growing still provide the backbone, Central Otago has become a fashionable place to live and visit.
+This means that newer industries such as viticulture and tourism are playing an increasing part in local development, while service industries such as construction and business services have grown considerably.
 These industries, as well as supporting infrastructure, are increasingly acting as buffers to external factors such as commodity prices and exchange rates which, in turn, have historically lead to boom – bust cycles in the local economy.

 As supported by the demographic information, Central Otago offers a full range of opportunities for all businesses.
 The local economy is characterised by:

 - A large number of small sized businesses